Arghun-dev/vector-embeddings/README.md

 - Longer chunks grasp more context but can produce too broad a scope of information, potentially leading to confusion for the model processing it.
 So, you'll likely have to experiment with various chunk sizes.
 ‍‍‍‍‍‍

-### Generate chunk embeddings and save it to supabase Vector Database
+### Generate chunk vector embeddings and store it to supabase Vector Database

 ```js
 import { RecursiveCharacterTextSplitter } from "langchain/text_splitter";